hyperledger-solang/solang/docs/language.rst

 Mappings are a dictionary type, or associative arrays.
 Mappings have a number of
 limitations:

-- it has to have to be in contract storage, not memory
+- it has to be in contract storage, not memory
 - they are not iterable
 - the key cannot be a ``struct``, array, or another mapping.